baychub/cb-gsg/getting-started.md

 ```
 sensor set.alias <sensorID> PORT_0 "my-new-alias"
 ```
-2. Return to the web admin portal
+2. Return to the web admin portal and navigate to the Sensors page.
+	The alias you just assigned should appear in the Aliases column.

+### Get inline command help
-4. To see a list of available commands, at the RSP Controller CLI prompt press Enter with no text.
+1. To see a list of available commands, at the RSP Controller CLI prompt press Enter with no text.
 ```
 [Show command help terminal output]
 ```
-5. Commands may have several layers of parameters, so the tab completion feature helps.
+2. Commands may have several layers of parameters, so the tab completion feature helps.
 At the RSP Controller CLI prompt type `inventory` and a space character, then press the Tab key.
 ```
 [Show command help terminal output]
 ```
-6. After the CLI displays the available parameters, type `stats` and a space character, then press the Tab key.
+3. After the CLI displays the available parameters, type `stats` and a space character, then press the Tab key.
 ```
 [Show command help terminal output]
 ```
-7. After the CLI displays the available parameters, type `show` and press Enter.
+4. After the CLI displays the available parameters, type `show` and press Enter.
  ```
 [Show command help terminal output]
 ```